 The meteoric rise of immorality in this country has made it dangerous, leading people to select charismatic tyrants to lead them into dependency.

 Understanding is totally different from knowledge.
 Some people with ample knowledge are incredibly ignorant when discerning the plan of God.

-John Ritenbaugh, reiterating that the nephilim were not the offspring of angels cohabiting with humans, suggests that these "giants" were most likely the descendants of Seth, apostates from the true religion, who decided not to follow God.
-They were labeled sons of God because, as magistrates and judges, they allegedly …
+The nephilim were not the offspring of angels cohabiting with humans; these 'giants' were apostates from the true religion who decided not to follow God.

 Malachi assures the people of Judah that if they repent, God's favor will resume, but if they continue defiling the Covenant, a day of reckoning will come.